 The reason that these are emergency situations is due to the fact that they need to be looked at right away.
 If a pipe bursts, water is going to be everywhere.
 It can easily lead to structural damage.
 A gas leak is obviously an emergency due to the potential for catastrophe.
 Just make sure you are working with a plumber that is also a licensed gas fitter, as not all of them are.

 Many will tell you that you should call an emergency plumber for a clogged drain.
 However, this is a situation that can often wait until the next day.
 It may or may not require an immediate callout.
 They are often simple fixes for plumbers who will have the correct tools.
-Blocked drains are one of the more common plumbing scenarios.
+Blocked drains are one of the more common scenarios.

 A real issue is if you have a major plumbing emergency late at night.
 Perhaps you need to get a section of pipes removed.
 What would cost you $500 during the day will cost $1,000 at night, unfortunately.
 This is rare, but it can happen.

-Typically, you can pay an emergency callout fee for a plumber to diagnose the problem.
+Typically, you can pay an emergency callout fee for a professional to diagnose the problem.
 They may apply a patch or a temporary fix to get you beyond the emergency until they can repair or replace components properly during regular hours.

 The response time for an emergency callout should be within 2 hours, maximum.
-Emergency plumbing units are on standby specifically for emergency purposes.
+Emergency units are on standby specifically for emergency purposes.
 You would be unlucky if the plumber was currently occupied with another emergency late at night, but it can happen.

 To make things a little easier to understand in terms of the cost, you can review the price ranges in the table below.
-This includes both emergency plumbing prices and typical plumbing prices so you have a means of comparison.
+This includes both emergency prices and typical prices so you have a means of comparison.

 |Service||Typical Fee||Emergency Fee|

-When choosing 24-hour emergency plumbing services, opt for one that has a transparent pricing model.
+When choosing 24-hour emergency services, opt for one that has a transparent pricing model.
 Even if the price is expensive, it’s always best to know these fees upfront.
 You will also want to look out for things like warranties, longevity, and reviews.

-What factors affect 24-hour emergency plumbing costs?
+What factors affect 24-hour emergency costs?

 - Quality and customer experience